-Postretirem ent Health

-Pension Benefits Bene fits

-2008 2007 2008 2007

-Discount rate for net periodic benefit costs 6.50% 6.25% 6.50% 6.25%

-Discount rate for year-end obligations 7.00% 6.50% 7.00% 6.50% Rate of increase in compensation levels 4.00% 4.00% Long-term expected rate of return on assets 8.00% 8.00%
+Pension 1 Benefits nent Health efits 2009 2008 2009 2008 Discount rate for net periodic benefit costs 7.00% 6.50% 7.00% 6.50% Discount rate for year-end obligations 6.00% 7.00% 6.00% 7.00% Rate of increase in compensation levels 4.00% 4.00% Long-term expected rate of return on assets 7.50% 8.00%

-The discount rate for fiscal 2008 is the single equivalent rate that would yield the same present value as the plan's expected cashflows discounted with spot rates on a yield curve of investment-grade corporate bonds.
+The discount rate for fiscal 2009 and 2008 was the single equivalent rate that would yield the same present value as the plan's expected cashflows discounted with spot rates on a yield curve of investment-grade corporate bonds.
 The yield curve is the Citigroup Pension Liability Index.
-In fiscal 2007, the discount rate assumption was a benchmark rate based on the Citigroup Pension Liability Index.

-For fiscal 2008, the medical cost trend assumption was a graded rate starting at 10% and decreasing to an ultimate rate of 5% in 1% annual increments.
-For fiscal 2007, a flat medical cost trend of 6% was used which was considered approximately equivalent to a graded trend schedule of 10% decreasing to 4.5% over six years.
+For fiscal 2008 the medical cost trend assumption was a graded rate starting at 10% and decreasing to an ultimate rate of 5% in 1% annual increments.
+One year later for fiscal 2009 the initial rate moved down 1% to 9%.

 Our expected rate of return on plan assets is determined by our asset allocation, our historical long-term investment performance, our estimate of future long-term returns by asset class (using input from our actuaries, investment services and investment managers), and long-term inflation assumptions.
-Our historical actual return averaged approximately 7.8% for the 10-year period ending July 31, 2008.
-The actual rate of return in fiscal 2008 was approximately 0.1%.
+Our historical actual return averaged approximately 4.8% for the 10-year period ending July 31, 2009.
+The actual rate of return in fiscal 2009 was approximately (12.3%).
 Future actual pension expense will depend on future investment performance, changes in future discount rates and various other factors related to the population of participants in our pension plans.
 The investment objective for the pension plan is to secure the benefit obligations to participants at a reasonable cost.
 The goal is to optimize the long-term return on plan assets at a moderate level of risk.